SPAAM-community/spaam-community.github.io/about.md

 <img src="/assets/media/SPAAM-Logo-Full-Colour.svg" class="center" width="50%" >

-We are a community of researchers focusing on ancient metagenomics.
+_A community of researchers focusing on ancient metagenomics_

-We aim to openly [share](https://spaam-community.slack.com/) knowledge and experience to find on solutions to common challenges and obstacles that the field faces.
-We run various collaborative [projects](/projects) for the benefit of the whole community and to progress the field.
-We have various [events and a yearly workshop](/categories/events) with cycling organisation committees to improve networking.
+SPAAM's mission is to provide:

+- Scientific advancement (via community-driven projects to advance the field)
+- Training and support (through resources and courses to facilitate knowledge sharing and quality of research)
+- Networking (by facilitating collaborations and assisting each other)

+for the ancient metagenomics community.

+We achieve these aims with various [projects](/projects), and by regularly communciating with each other.

 Please join us on our: